-FIRST AMENDMENT TO EMPLOYMENT AGREEMENT
+EMPLOYMENT AGREEMENT

-THIS AMENDMENT, dated as of the 18th day of February 2020 to the employment agreement made as of the 21st day of December 2007, by and between UNIVERSAL STAINLESS & ALLOY PRODUCTS, INC., a Delaware corporation (the "Company"), and Dennis M. Oates (the "Executive").
+THIS AGREEMENT made as of the 25th day of March 2020, by and between UNIVERSAL STAINLESS & ALLOY PRODUCTS, INC., a Delaware corporation (the "Company"), and John J. Arminas (the "Executive").

 WITNESSETH:

 In consideration of the covenants and agreements herein contained, and intending to be legally bound hereby, the Company and Executive agree as follows: